Join our upcoming nature-led workshops in Singapore

 Cultivate and deepen your joyful curiosity for the nature world from an arts perspective.
 For each of the immersive botanical art workshop, you'll be tasked to achieve a set of group and personalised creative challenges and technical aims.
 You'll be given a progress worksheet to chart your progress for the individual workshops and across the weeks.
 Through a series of demonstrations and one-on-one guidance by Lucinda, you will learn basic observation, photography, illustration and watercolour skills to improve on your technical presentation.
 You’ll also acquire a range of holistic and creative tips to develop your confidence in arts and enrich your attunement with nature.

 Ideal for beginners and all levels of art practitioners who wish to cultivate a nature-inspired art practice using watercolour, mixed media techniques and deepen their appreciation of nature.
-Classes are held in The Studio (Jalan Besar) or Pollen Restaurant at Gardens by the Bay (Terrace).
-The workshop at Pollen comes with a guided tour by Lucinda and drinks/pastry set by POLLEN.
+Classes are held at Pollen (Terrace) at Gardens by the Bay.

 Time: 9:00am to 11:30am